Volatile Organic Compounds (VOCs)

 Storage Vessels at Production Facilities (Upstream)

 For sources that have Bakken Pool Guidance registrations on file with the Department, no additional registration is required to demonstrate that emissions per tank are less than 6 tons per year of VOCs.
-The production facility registration form (SFN1433) now includes a revised section "E" that provides for greater clarity on reporting for this purpose.
 If facility tank emissions as calculated under New Source Performance Standard (NSPS) Subpart OOOO (often called Quad-O) 40 CFR 60, Subpart OOOO are less than 6 tons per year of VOCs, operators are required to keep records of these emission calculations on site, and the records must be made available to the Department upon request.

 Bakken Pool Oil and Gas Production Facilities (aka Bakken Guidance)